asyncvlsi/actflow/packaging/README_package.md

  - skywater 130 (technology)
  - stdlib (library)

-it was verified to be working out of the box on the following systems, no additional dependencies:
+it was verified to be working out of the box on the following 64bit systems, no additional dependencies:
  - CentOS/RHEL/Oracle Linux 7.2+
  - RHEL/RockyLinux/AlmaLinux/Oracle Linux 8
  - Debian 9/10/11
  - Ubuntu 16.04/18.04/20.04/22.04
  - OpenSUSE 15
+ - ArchLinux
  - Fedora 20/latest

-should also work on other systems with kernel 3.10+ (libc version) and GNU linker ld or compatible, like BSD OSes (but not tested).
+should also work on other 64 bit systems with kernel 3.10+ (libc version) and GNU linker ld or compatible, also BSD OSes with an equiv libc/pthread/... versions (but not tested).

 ## install

-download the latest release from https://github.com/bics-rug/yale-asyncvlsi-actflow/releases and extract it with `tar -xpf actflow_<commit>_<date>.tar.gz`, move the act folder to you prefered install location and just set in your shell (this is for bash, setenv works eqiv.)
+download the latest release from https://github.com/bics-rug/yale-asyncvlsi-actflow/releases and extract it with `tar -xpf actflow_package_<commit>_<date>.tar.gz`, move the act folder to you prefered install location and just set in your shell (this is for bash, setenv works eqiv.)
 ```
 export ACT_HOME=<path to extracted act folder>